 • Confirm validity of content being accessed

-• Use Collab as the central location for disseminating resources and content
+• Use Canvas as the central location for disseminating resources and content

 File sharing